Shawnee Smith: 1980s

-Smith had a supporting role alongside Annie Potts in the 1989 film Who's Harry Crumb?, where Smith plays a teen who helps Harry Crumb locate her kidnapped sister.
+Smith had a supporting role alongside John Candy and Annie Potts in the 1989 film Who's Harry Crumb?, where Smith plays a teen who helps Harry Crumb locate her kidnapped sister.
 That same year, she co-starred with Jennie Garth and Barbara Eden in the short-lived TV series Brand New Life.

+1990s

 The following year, she co-starred in Michael Cimino's remake of the thriller Desperate Hours.
 She took a three-year break from acting in the early 1990s, primarily because she had outgrown teenage roles and had a hard time finding work.
 She made a guest appearance on the 200th episode of Murder, She Wrote in 1993.
 That following year, she played Julie Lawry in the television miniseries The Stand, based on the novel by Stephen King.
 Smith made a guest appearance in the 1994 The X-Files episode "Firewalker", playing Jessie O'Neil.

-1998–2006: Breakthrough with Becker and the Saw franchise

-In 1998, Smith was cast as Linda in CBS's sitcom Becker, playing the office's aide of Dr. John Becker (Ted Danson).
+In 1998, Smith was cast as Linda in CBS's sitcom Becker, playing the office's aide to Dr. John Becker (Ted Danson).
 After airing three episodes to high ratings, CBS ordered a full season.
 She was a main character for all six seasons until its cancellation in 2004.

+2000s

 In 2003, she lent her voice to an episode of the Disney cartoon Kim Possible as Vivian Porter.

-In 2003, she was cast in James Wan's low budget horror film, Saw, as Amanda Young.
+Also in 2003, she was cast in James Wan's low budget horror film, Saw, as Amanda Young.
 A small part, opposite Tobin Bell, she filmed her scene within one day and while battling the flu.
 While initially a direct-to-video release was planned, test screenings in March 2004 turned out positive prompting Lionsgate to release it theatrically that October.
-It became a box office success, grossing $103 million worldwide and receiving mixed reviews from critics.
-She would reprise her role in Saw II (2005), Saw III (2006) and Saw VI (2009).
+It became a box office success, grossing $103 million worldwide.
+She would reprise her role in Saw II (2005), Saw III (2006), Saw VI (2009), and Saw X (2023).
 The Saw franchise went on to become one of the highest-grossing horror franchises of all time, grossing over $1 billion worldwide, as of 2021.